Linaro/lava/doc/v2/writing-tests.rst

 cannot reproduce the bug manually, without using the complete CI system.
-Every effort should be made to support running the test action instructions on a DUT which has been manually deployed so that developers can add specialised debug tools and equipment which are not available within the CI.
+Every effort should be made to support running the test action instructions on a DUT which has been manually deployed so that developers can add specialized debug tools and equipment which are not available within the CI.

 .. _interpreters_scripts: